Native Species

 Long Island is home to many types of plants and animals all competing for food and space to grow.

-Native Plant Facts
+Native Species Fun Facts

 • Many species of native plants are eidble (ex.
 Raspberries, Blueberries, and Strawberries)

-• Most butterflies rely on specific native plant species to lay their young.
+• Most butterflies rely on specific native plant species to lay their young. (ex.
+Monarch butterflies and milkweed: Monarch caterpillars exclusively feed on milkweed, a native plant, which provides them with the necessary nutrients to develop into adult butterflies)

 • Native plants require little to no watering once established in a home garden.